rbicelli/pfsense-zabbix-template/README.md

 Tested with pfSense 2.7.x, Zabbix 6.0.

-I'm actively maintaning only template only for the current LTS Zabbix Template.
+I'm actively maintaning template only for the current Zabbix LTS Release.
 Newest features will be explicitily added on current LTS.

 ## What it does